dynatrace-partners/TechLab-Managed-Cluster-Automation/README.md

 **When would you create a new monitoring environment?**

 It's common to set up multiple monitoring environments so that related entities can be grouped for discrete analysis.
 For example, you might set up one monitoring environment to monitor and analyze the performance of your production clusters.
 You might set up a second environment that's dedicated to the performance of your developers' machines and a third environment for your staging servers.
 You might also be running managed as a service for your customers.
-In that case you would setup separate environments for each customer to ensure their data is segrated.
+In that case you would setup separate environments for each customer to ensure their data is segregated.

 **How do you create a new monitoring environment?**

-Monitorining environments can be created using the Cluster Management Console but this can be cumbersome if you have a large amount to manage.
+Monitoring environments can be created using the Cluster Management Console but this can be cumbersome if you have a large amount to manage.

 In this exercise we will create a new monitoring environment and token management API token via an API call.